German submarine U-256: Second patrol

 On 8 October, the outbound boat was attacked by a Leigh light-equipped British Wellington bomber of No. 612 Squadron RAF in the Bay of Biscay.
 U-256 was not damaged by the six depth charges that straddled her, and escaped by crash-diving.
 U-256's return fire had hit the starboard elevator and rear turret of the aircraft, but it returned safely to base.

 U-flak 2 was caught on the surface by the American destroyer USS Borie on 31 October.
 The U-boat escaped, but with minor depth charge damage.

 On 16 November the inbound boat encountered a Halifax Mk.II aircraft of No. 502 Squadron RAF in the Bay of Biscay.
 The aircraft was damaged by flak and turned away.
 When the Halifax returned to the area, the U-boat had already escaped by crash-diving.

 U-flak 2 returned to her base at Brest on 17 November.
 The Flak conversion was not considered a success, U-flak 2 was converted back to her original configuration in the winter of 1943–44 and renamed U-256.

 Third patrol

 U-256's third patrol started on 25 January 1944.
 She steamed west and southwest of Ireland and on 20 February damaged the anti-submarine sloop, HMS Woodpecker which later sank while under tow.
 On 19 March, inbound in the Bay of Biscay, the U-boat was strafed by a Leigh light-equipped British Liberator of 224 Squadron.
-The Germans observed hits from their 20 mm and 37 mm AA guns, before the aircraft dropped six depth charges, and then crashed into the sea 500 meters away.
+The Germans observed hits from their 20 mm and 37 mm AA guns, before the aircraft dropped six depth charges, then crashed 500 meters away.
 The boat was not damaged in the attack, and returned to Brest on the 22nd.